Z0mbieNick/Currency-Plugin/README.md

+The Code is found in the master branch

+the right version to download is: minecraft-currency-plugin-1.0.0.jar it is found in the target folder

 Minecraft Currency Plugin
 A Minecraft plugin designed for managing an in-game currency system and creating villager-based shops.
 Players can trade items for money, transfer money to each other, and create shops with limited stock, making trading more realistic.